Hiring an International Student

 - Organization's EIN (necessary for students who must apply for an SSN)

 It is recommended that employers who need assistance or have questions regarding the offer letter contact the Career Center.

 Once the student receives the offer letter, it can take the university several days to complete the CPT processing.
 The student brings the completed offer letter to his or her Internship Coordinator who approves the student to register in the appropriate internship course.

-The Internship Coordinator then issues the student an approval letter which the student takes to the International Student Services Office for final approval and issuance of the CPT I–20.
-The student is not permitted to begin work at the internship until he or she has picked up the new CPT I–20, which serves as the work authorization.
+The Internship Coordinator then issues the student an approval letter and submits it to the International Student Services Office for final approval and issuance of the CPT I–20.
+The student is not permitted to begin work or training at the internship until he or she has picked up the new CPT I–20, which serves as the work authorization.